Quantum Dissipation at Conical Intersections of Quasienergies: Floquet states at conical intersections

 Owing to time periodicity, the corresponding Schr\"odinger equation possesses a complete set of solutions of the form $e^{-iqt} |\phi(t)\rangle$ with quasienergy $q$ and Floquet state $|\phi(t)\rangle$ which shares the time periodicity of the driving \cite{ShirleyPR65, SambePRA73}.
 Floquet states are eigensolutions of the operator $\mathcal{H} = H(t)-i\partial_t$ (in units with $\hbar=1$).
-Quasienergies come in a Brillouin zone structure, i.e., for any $|\phi(t)\rangle$ and integer $n$, $|\phi^{(n)}(t)\rangle = e^{-in\Omega t}|\phi(t)\rangle$ is an equivalent Floquet state with quasienergy $q+n\Omega$.
-To characterize Floquet states, one may employ their mean energies $E$ which are the expectation values of $H(t)$ averaged over the driving period.
+Quasienergies come in a Brillouin zone structure, i.e., for any $|\phi(t)\rangle$ and integer $n$, $|\phi^{(n)}(t)\rangle = e^{-in\Omega t}|\phi(t)\rangle$ is a physically equivalent Floquet state with quasienergy $q+n\Omega$.
+To characterize a Floquet state, one may employ its mean energy $E$ which is the expectation value of $H(t)$ averaged over the driving period.
 Equivalent states possess equal mean energy, as is expected for an observable.
 For the present purpose, it is convenient to consider Floquet states as elements of Sambe space which is the direct product of the underlying Hilbert space and the space of $2\pi/\Omega$-periodic functions \cite{SambePRA73}.
 We denote its elements by a double angle, $|\phi\rrangle$, where $|\phi(t)\rangle = \langle t|\phi\rrangle$ and $E = q + \llangle\phi| i\partial_t|\phi\rrangle$.

-Hamiltonian \eqref{H} is invariant under time-reversal $t\to -t$ which allows one to write the Floquet states $|\phi(t)\rangle$ as Fourier series with real coefficients.
+Hamiltonian \eqref{H} is invariant under time-reversal $t\to -t$ which allows one to write the Floquet state $|\phi(t)\rangle$ as Fourier series with real coefficients.
 Moreover, the chirality $C=i\sigma_y K$ with $K$ denoting complex conjugation maps $\mathcal{H} \to -\mathcal{H}$, which implies that non-zero quasienergies come in pairs with opposite sign.
-Without loss of generality, we will choose the Floquet states from the Brillouin zone symmetric around zero, $-\Omega/2 \leq q < \Omega/2$, and label them such that $q_0\leq 0$, $q_1 = -q_0$ and $E_1 = -E_0$.
+Without loss of generality, we will choose the Floquet states from the Brillouin zone symmetric around zero, $-\Omega/2 \leq q < \Omega/2$, and label them such that $q_0\leq 0$, $q_1 = -q_0$.
 Notice, however, that this order is arbitrary and by itself cannot justify designations such as ``ground state''.